 WHEREAS, the Municipality, the other Metro Townships, the Town of Brighton, and the County are also members of the Salt Lake Valley Law Enforcement Service Area (“SLVLESA”), a special district (previously known as a local district) that levies taxes within its jurisdiction for law enforcement services and contracts with UPD to provide law enforcement services to the Municipality and the other areas within SLVLESA’s service area; and

-WHEREAS, the Salt Lake County Sherriff (the “Sherriff”) has served as the chief executive officer of UPD and SLVLESA since their inception; and
+WHEREAS, the Salt Lake County Sheriff (the “Sheriff”) has served as the chief executive officer of UPD and SLVLESA since their inception; and

 WHEREAS, during the 2022 Legislative Session, the Utah Legislature passed H.B.
 374 with the intended purpose of dissolving UPD, raising questions about the provision of law enforcement services within the Municipality and the other UPD Members; and

 WHEREAS, H.B.
-374 sought to address concerns that the County Sherriff’s current role as the chief executive officer of UPD and SLVLESA created a conflict of interest that led to double taxation for non-UPD Members with respect to the county-wide services the Sherriff is required by law to provide to all municipalities within the County; and
+374 sought to address concerns that the County Sheriff’s current role as the chief executive officer of UPD and SLVLESA creating a perceived conflict of interest and possible double taxation for non-UPD Members with respect to the county-wide services the Sheriff is required by law to provide to all municipalities within the County; and

 WHEREAS, to accomplish its objectives, H.B.
-374 will remove the Sherriff as the chief executive officer of UPD and SLVLESA, among other things; and
+374 effectively removes the Sheriff as the chief executive officer of UPD and SLVLESA, among other things; and

 WHEREAS, effective July 1, 2025, H.B.
-374 will repeal Subsection 11-13-202(4) of the Interlocal Cooperation Act (the “2025 Provision”), which requires the Sherriff “to provide or direct the law enforcement services provided under the [UPD interlocal] agreement;” and
+374 will repeal Subsection 11-13-202(4) of the Interlocal Cooperation Act (the “Title 11 Provision”), which requires the Sheriff “to provide or direct the law enforcement services provided under the [UPD interlocal] agreement;” and

-WHEREAS, effective July 1, 2023, H.B.
-374 will repeal Subsections 17-22-2(1)(o) and 17-22-2(3) (the “2023 Provisions”) within Title 17 of the Utah Code, which collectively: (1) authorize the Sherriff to serve as UPD’s chief executive officer as allowed under the UPD interlocal agreement; and (2) require the Sheriff to serve as the chief executive officer of SLVLESA; and
+WHEREAS, effective July 1, 2025, H.B.
+374 will also repeal Subsections 17-22-2(1)(o) and 17-22-2(3) (the “Title 17 Provisions”) within Title 17 of the Utah Code, which collectively: (1) authorize the Sheriff to serve as UPD’s chief executive officer as allowed under the UPD interlocal agreement; and (2) the role of the Sheriff to serve in SLVLESA; and

 WHEREAS, because UPD and its related statutory provisions are unique to the County as a county of the first class, the anticipated effect of H.B.
-374 is to require the Municipality and the other UPD Members to receive law enforcement services in the same manner as municipalities located outside of the County; namely, through the creation of their own police forces, contracts with the Sherriff or another municipality for law enforcement services, or the formation of an interlocal policing service; and
+374 is to require the Municipality and the other UPD Members to receive law enforcement services in the same manner as municipalities located outside of the County; namely, through the creation of their own police forces, contracts with the Sheriff or another municipality for law enforcement services, or the formation of an interlocal policing service; and

-WHEREAS, in the near-term, however, the Municipality and the other Metro Townships lack the statutory authority to impose property taxes or otherwise fund law enforcement services outside of SLVLESA, which may limit their ability to fund and receive law enforcement services in the same way as municipalities outside of the County; and
+WHEREAS, in the near-term, however, the Municipality and the other Metro Townships lack the statutory authority to impose property taxes or otherwise fund law enforcement services outside of SLVLESA, which may limit their ability to fund and receive law enforcement services in the same way as municipalities do that are not Townships; and

 WHEREAS, while H.B.
 374 presents an opportunity for the Municipality and the other UPD Members to build and improve upon the law enforcement services they have received through UPD, implementing this goal will likely require more time than H.B.
 374 affords, particularly if additional legislation is needed to provide the Municipality and the other Metro Townships with the same authority as other municipalities to fund law enforcement services; and